MINIMALaq/Object-Oriented-Programming-in-Python/README.md

 c[0]=54 # a is not linked to c. so its reference count is 0

 ```
-when a reference count become 0. it no longer any use for us.
-So, python delete the object a from the memory.
+When a reference count becomes 0.
+It is no longer of any use for us.
+So, python deletes the object a from the memory.

 that is what "garbage collection is"

-tip 5
+**Tip 5**

-data hiding
+**data hiding**

 oop has 4 important concepts

-they are encapsulation, inheritance, polymorphism, and abstraction.
+They are encapsulation, inheritance, polymorphism, and abstraction.

-encapsulation means a technic where we combine some variables and functions and express them as a single unit.
+Encapsulation means a technique where we combine some variables and functions and express them as a single unit.

-this concepts makes a barrier between the variables of different classes.
+This concept makes a barrier between the variables of different classes.

-we can only grab the variables by excuting some functions of the same class.
+We can only grab the variables by executing some functions of the same class.

-this is called "data hiding".
+This is called "data hiding".

-in other words, data hiding means hiding the implimentation details of a class.
+In other words, data hiding means hiding the implementation details of a class.

-in other programming language, we can use keywords(access modifiers) to make class attribute and methods private or protected.
+In other programming languages, we can use keywords(access modifiers) to make class attributes and methods private or protected.

-but in python, things are little different. they said, we are all consenting adults here.
+But in python, things are a little different. they said, we are all consenting adults here.

-it means it is not advisable to keep any class's element protected from outside's access.
+It means it is not advisable to keep any class's element protected from outside's access.

-so python dont have any real method for data hiding.
+So python doesn't have any real method for data hiding.

-instead of that, python advise not to access important implementation details from outside.
+Instead of that, python advises not to access important implementation details from outside.

-weakly private
+**weakly private (protected)**

-when we use underscore(_) before an attribute or methods name, we are saying that they are weakly private.
+When we use underscore(_) before an attribute or method name, we are saying that they are weakly private.

-we can use them outside of our class but we should not access them outside of our class.
+We can use them outside of our class but we should not access them outside of our class.

 ```Python
 class Mlist: